fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/04BasicContext/README.md

     is_pro_user: bool

     async def fetch_purchases(self) -> List[Purchase]:
+        # This is a mock implementation
-        # This would normally get data from a database
+        # In a real application, this would fetch from a database
         if self.uid == "user123":
             return [
                 Purchase(id="p1", name="Basic Plan", price=9.99, date="2023-01-15"),